derbackes/sonos/Readme.markdown

 # Sonos

+(This is an update to get the Sonos and Hue to play nicely in the same network.
+Otherwise there are times when the Hue will reply to the multicast and then the gem fails)

 Control [Sonos](https://refer.sonos.com/raf/invite?code=k8k8mq9hg) speakers with Ruby.

 Huge thanks to [Rahim Sonawalla](https://github.com/rahims) for making [SoCo](https://github.com/rahims/SoCo).
 This gem would not be possible without his work.